Jan Lisiecki: Early life and education

-Lisiecki was born in Calgary, Alberta, Canada; began piano lessons at the age of five; and made his orchestral debut at the age of nine.
+Lisiecki was born in Calgary, Canada, into a Polish family.
+He began piano lessons at the age of five and made his orchestral debut at the age of nine.

 At thirteen, Lisiecki was invited to the 2008 edition of the "Chopin and his Europe" festival in Warsaw, Poland, to perform Chopin's Piano Concerto No. 2, Op.
 21 with Sinfonia Varsovia and Howard Shelley.
 Instantly hailed as the sensation of the festival, he returned in 2009 to perform Chopin's Piano Concerto No. 1, Op.
 11 in the same constellation.

 He was brought to international attention the following year when the Fryderyk Chopin Institute released the two performances, marking Lisiecki's album debut.
 The recording was awarded the Diapason d’Or Découverte and met with enthusiastic international reviews, with BBC Music Magazine praising the "sensitively distilled" insights of his Chopin interpretations, and "mature musicality" of his playing, and noting that "even in a crowded CD catalogue, this refreshingly unhyped debut release is one to celebrate".
 Following the Chopin release, Deutsche Grammophon signed an exclusive contract with Lisiecki that same year, when he was 15 years old.